Website heatmaps

 Scroll depth

-Learn exactly where users stop scrolling and leave with embeded scroll depth indicator.
+Learn exactly where users stop scrolling with an embedded scroll-depth indicator.

 Get started